 Documents the College beginning in 1968 through cataloged college publications such as factbooks, institutional effectiveness plans, annual reports Task Force Findings etc.

 Much of the print information related to the history of the school is at the State Library of Florida or University of South Florida Special Collections.
 No manuscript collections or historical information at any of the five library branches outside of university publications In the library.

-The USF Tampa Library Special Collections Department, established in 1962, collects, preserves, and provides access to significant collections of Floridiana, archival and manuscript materials, 19th-century American imprints, children's and adult literature, rare books, science fiction, sheet music, and documents and archives the administrative and intellectual history of the University of South Florida for use by students, faculty, and the general public.
+Established in 1962, the USF Libraries Special Collections collects, preserves, and makes accessible significant collections of Floridiana, archival and manuscript materials, 19th-century American imprints, children's and adult literature, rare books, science fiction, sheet music, and documents and archives of the administrative and intellectual history of the University of South Florida for use by researchers.

 Holds UT archival documents (administrative, departmental, committee, institutional publications, et al.) as well as artifacts and information that reflect UT’s, Tampa’s, and west-central Florida’s history Collections including the papers of Stanley Kimmel, friend of Hemingway and noted Abraham Lincoln assassination and Booth family expert and the papers of Blanche Yurka, opera star, Broadway and Hollywood actress.